 E-invoicing compliance and regulatory updates - Estonia

-B2B e-invoicing is allowed but not mandatory.
-E-invoicing is mandatory for B2G transactions in Estonia since 2019.
+E-invoicing has been mandatory for B2G transactions in Estonia since 2019.

 All public sector contracting authorities must receive B2G e-invoices.
 In B2B, e-invoicing is optional and requires the buyer’s consent.